top of page

 Common Mistakes to Avoid

-When planning capital works for your roof, be mindful of these common mistakes:
+When planning capital works for my roof, I should be mindful of these common mistakes:

 • Neglecting Regular Maintenance: Skipping maintenance can lead to costly repairs down the line.